-The Sale Inventory was drawn up following the king's execution in early 1649 by a small team of representatives called trustees, appointed by the Commons with the purpose of recording and evaluating the king's possessions.
+The Sale Inventory was drawn up following the king's execution on the 30th January 1649 by a small team of representatives called trustees, appointed by the Commons with the purpose of recording and evaluating the king's possessions.
 The trustees included, among others, the Dutch painter Jan van Belcamp who had worked for the king under van der Doort.

 The Sale Inventory is the most complete record of the collection, spanning a range of royal residences and listing a considerable amount of decorative arts, jewelry and armour alongside paintings and sculpture.
 The inventory's breadth and comprehensiveness is remarkable, though its depth of information is demonstrably inferior to that contained in the earlier catalogue by van der Doort – even some of the most valuable paintings lack attributions – and it is thought that those working on the Sale did not have access to the Surveyor's work.
 The paintings alone were appraised for around £35,000.